wemake-services/wemake-vue-template/template/docs/template/architecture.md

   what should we commit into the repository and we should not

 - [`docker-compose.yml`](https://docs.docker.com/compose/compose-file/) - this
-  file specifies `docker` services that are needed for development and testing
+  the file specifies `docker` services that are needed for development and testing

 - `.dockerignore` - specifies what files should not be copied to the `docker` image

 - [`.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/) - GitLab CI
   configuration file.
 It basically defines what to do with your project after pushing it to the repository.
-Currently is used for testing and releasing a `docker` image
+Currently it is used for testing and releasing a `docker` image

 - [`.vscode/`][vscode] - `vscode` IDE integration.